-Provide estimates for jurisdictional waters in the review area (check all that apply):

-Tributary waters: linear feet width (ft).
+Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.

-Identify type(s) of waters:
+Identify type(s) of waters: Wetlands: acres. wat desi NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
+Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
+Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
+Explain: Other: (explain, if not covered above): There is an ADEM permitted NPDES sediment basin (Basin 002) within the review a designed to meet Clean Water Act requirements.
+Pursuant to 33 CFR Part 328 (51 FR 41206 November 13, 1986) these types of ers are not considered to be waters of the U. S. See 328.3(a), "Waste treatment systems, including treatment ponds or lagoons gned to meet the requirements of CWA (other than cooling ponds as defined in 40 CFR 123.11(m) which also meet the criteria of definition) are not waters of the United States."
+Therefore, Basin 002 is not a water of the U.S. Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Lakes/ponds: acres.
+Other non-wetland waters: acres.
+List type of aquatic resource: .
 Wetlands: acres.

-F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY):

-- If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. - Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. - Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR). - Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain:

-Other: (explain, if not covered above): D1, D2, D3, and D4 are ditches that were created in uplands, drain only uplands, and carry less than a relatively permanent flow of water; therefore, they are not considered waters of the U.S. in accordance with the Rapanos Guidance.

-P1 was created in uplands.
-There is no downstream connection from this area to waters of the U.S. Pursuant to the preamble to 33 CFR Part 328 (51 FR 41206 November 13, 1986), this type of water is not considered to be waters of the U.S. See preamble to 328.3 Definitions (e), which states the Corps generally does not consider the following to be waters of the U.S. : "Waterfilled depressions created in dry land incidental to construction activity and pits excavated in dry land for the purpose of obtaining fill, sand, or gravel unless and until the construction or excavation operation is abandoned and the resulting body of water meets the definition of waters of the United States (33 CFR 328.3(a))."
-This waterbody does not support a link to interstate or foreign commerce.
-It is not known to be used by interstate or foreign travelers for recreation or other purposes.
-It does not produce fish or shellfish that could be taken and sold in interstate or foreign commerce, and is not known to be used for industrial purposes by industries in interstate commerce.
-For all of these reasons, P1 does not meet the definition of waters of the U.S. as defined by 33 CFR

-Part 328.3(a).

-P5 was created as a permitted NPDES sediment basin (Permit number AL0079936) designed to meet Clean Water Act requirements.
-Pursuant to 33 CFR Part 328 (51 FR 41206 November 13, 1986) these types of waters are not considered to be waters of the U. S. See 328.3(a), "Waste treatment systems, including treatment ponds or lagoons designed to meet the requirements of CWA (other than cooling ponds as defined in 40 CFR 123.11(m) which also meet the criteria of this definition) are not waters of the United States.".

-Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply):

-Non-wetland waters (i.e., rivers, streams): linear feet width (ft).

-Lakes/ponds:

-acres.

-Wetlands: acres.

-Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):

-Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
+Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource:

-Wetlands: acres.

-SECTION IV: DATA SOURCES.

-A. SUPPORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below):

-Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:Figures in Wilbanks Engineering revised submittal dated April 16, 2019: location map, HUC map, USGS topo map, aerial map, FEMA flood map, NWI map, NRCS soil survey map, JD aerial map, wetland detail maps, JD quad map, JD topo map, JD aerial.
+List type of aquatic resource: Wetlands: acres.
+SUPPORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:Figures received 9/6/19: USGS topo map, aerial figure, ASMC permit map.
 Data sheets prepared/submitted by or on behalf of the applicant/consultant.
 Office concurs with data sheets/delineation report.
 Office does not concur with data sheets/delineation report.

-Data sheets prepared by the Corps:

-Corps navigable waters' study:

-Other non-wetland waters: acres.
-List type of aquatic resource:

-\bowtie U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
-USGS 8 and 12 digit HUC maps. \boxtimes U.S. Geological Survey map(s).
-Cite scale & quad name:1:24,000, Goodspring, AL. \boxtimes USDA Natural Resources Conservation Service Soil Survey.
-Citation:NRCS websoil survey. \bowtie National wetlands inventory map(s).
-Cite name:UFWS NWI map.
-State/Local wetland inventory map(s): \boxtimes FEMA/FIRM maps:01127C0485E & 01127C0481E 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) \bowtie Photographs:  Aerial (Name & Date):Google Earth 4/3/18. or \boxtimes Other (Name & Date):site photos from agent: 10/30/18 and 12/19/18.
+Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
+USGS 8 and 12 digit HUC maps.
+U.S. Geological Survey map(s).
+Cite scale & quad name:USGS Brookside Quad.
+USDA Natural Resources Conservation Service Soil Survey.
+Citation: NRCS Google earth kml http://casoilresource.lawr.ucdavis.edu/soil_web/kml/mapunits.kml.
+National wetlands inventory map(s).
+Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date):Google Earth6/2006, 4/2018. or ☑ Other (Name & Date):Site photos, undated (agent).
 Previous determination(s).
 File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):

-B. ADDITIONAL COMMENTS TO SUPPORT JD:
+B. ADDITIONAL COMMENTS TO SUPPORT JD: ---- ------------------------------------ --